artkegor/Kanlane/README.md

 # Kanlane
-Kanlane is an application created as part of a graduation individual project at the Samsung IT School. <br>
-The main goal of this application is to make life easier for older people. <br>
+The main purpose of this app is to make the life of older people a little easier. <br>
-Among the main functions of this application is an SOS button, which sends a notification to the user who is linked to your relative's account and reminders. <br>
+The main features are the SOS button, which, when pressed, sends a message to a relative linked to the account and notes. <br>
 The client-server part of the application, as well as the database, runs on Google Firebase.